RichardsonFL/opencv-samples/README.md

 This repo contains some pratical examples we've expirencied on my stduies cases over OpenCV pythom module.
 This is to my own consult later too.

-On the examples folder examples there are some pratical, basic and simple exemple of using ```opencv-python``` library.
+On the examples folder examples there are some pratical, basic and simple example of using ```opencv-python``` library.
 We can improve this example by visting OpenCV Site to get more information to build more complex tools that can auxiliar us in our tasks with video and image handler.

 ## With OpenCV Python what can we do?